ajbonkoski/arduino-no-gui/README.md

 #Arduino without GUI

 This project basically exists to showcase the Makefile.
+There are a few setup steps:

+* You need to install the Arduino build tools and adjust the Makefile to point to them on your system.
+* You need to ensure that the Makefile specifies the correct Arduino model.

-To build the enclosed LED-blinking demo:
+Then, to build the enclosed LED-blinking demo:

     make